sloul1/sloul1/README.md

 ### Hello there 👋 beings!

-### This is documentation for planning, deploying, monitoring and managing IT infrastructure with open source tools.
+### Planning, deploying, monitoring and managing IT infrastructure with open source tools.

-#### - 🔭 I'm currently recreating my homelab from scratch.
+### - 🔭 I'm currently recreating my homelab from scratch.
 Whole project will be documented.
 I'll be going through basic aspects that should be considered when creating IT infrastructure.
-#### - Documentation of all this will be available later on website that I'm also currently coding.
+#### - Documentation of all this will be available later on website that I'm also currently building.
 #### - I will also create documentation for website creation process.
 #### Stay tuned! - /ˈsloʊ.li/